Foundations of Artificial Intelligence (FAI) Group

 Research Interests.
 I'm interested in a range of topics

-and validation.
-My main field of expertise is Automatic Planning
+solution of combinatorial search problems.
+My main field of expertise

-University Freiburg, Germany, in March 1999, and completed my PhD at
+University of Freiburg in March 1999, and completed my PhD at the same

 Dissertation award 2002.
 I stayed on as a Postdoc until August